 First, you should be able to give general engineering time estimates.
 The rest of the business won’t likely have an understanding of these timeframes, so being able to quickly deliver a response (to a bug query, for example) without needing to bother an engineer can help to make both business and engineering colleagues happier.

 In addition, try to gain an understanding of the company’s system architecture soon after you come on board, as being familiar with the different apps and services can help you more quickly speak the team’s language.
 Knowing how the various pieces fit together can also make you better-equipped to find the root cause of a bug, which can save precious engineering resources.

 Lastly, familiarize yourself with the company’s basic software development process and the time required for each step of the process.
 After all, your team will be looking to you to manage this process from a timing and personnel perspective, so it’s important to know the various phases and resources required for each.

-In addition to hard skills, a key piece of being a top product manager is staying on top of what’s happening in the industry, from conversations and trends to technical advancements that impact you and your team’s work.
+In addition to hard skills in a technical background, a key piece to be a top product manager is staying on top of what’s happening in the industry, from conversations and trends to technical advancements that impact you and your team’s work.
 Read tech news and blogs, find some podcasts you enjoy, and attend events or meetups relevant to your industry and/or specialty.

 On Hired, employers search for you.
 Complete a free profile; you could find your perfect match in a dream role with an innovative company.